sigcsets/sigcse2016/authors/workshops.md

             affiliation; e-mail address)

-    -   **Abstract (Description of the Workshop)**: Describe your workshop in at most (including whitespace).
+    -   **Abstract (Description of the Workshop)**: Describe your workshop in at most {{site.data.cfp.details["Workshops"].abstract}}.
         This should match verbatim the abstract described below.

     -   **Intended Audience**: For whom is this workshop intended?